public-transport/friendly-public-transport-format/spec/readme.md

 }
 ```

-The `departureDelay` and `arrivalDelay` fields should only contain a value if realtime data or a prognosis based on realtime data is actually available.

 ### `leg`

 A `leg` is a section of a `journey`.
 Legs that don't involve on-demand transport (e.g. bike-sharing or walking) usually correspond to a specific part of a `trip` taken by the user.